Project-NISEI/cobra/docs/migration/tournament_settings_migration.md

 ### 3. Integration Steps

+1. Update existing endpoints to handle JSON responses
-1. Create the API endpoints first
+2. Create the new data endpoint
-2. Build the Svelte components
+3. Build the Svelte components
-3. Mount the components in the existing Slim template
+4. Mount the components in the existing Slim template
-4. Test thoroughly
+5. Test thoroughly
-5. Replace the Slim template entirely once stable
+6. Replace the Slim template entirely once stable

-For implementation details, see [Tournament Settings Implementation Details](tournament_settings_implementation.md).
+For implementation details, see [Tournament Settings Implementation Details](./tournament_settings_implementation.md).

 ## Testing Strategy